 Note that all names must have only letters, numbers and spaces but no special characters.

-Please back up your keystore file somewhere safe and make sure to remember your details.
-You can find the generated keystore at %localappdata%\GameMaker-Studio\keystore.keystore.
-If you lose your keystore or forget the details you may not be able to perform updates on android apps that have already been published.
+If you lose your keystore or forget the alias/password details you will not be able to perform updates on Google Play apps that have already been published!

 Running A Game From GM:Studio On Your Android Device